kulsuri/perf-py-pkg/README.md

 - Packaging and dependency management with Poetry
 - Test automation with Nox
+- Pre-commit hooks:
-- Linting with pre-commit and Flake8
+  - Linting with Flake8
+  - Code formatting with Black and Prettier
+  - Import sorting with isort
+  - Doc string linting with Darglint
+  - Automated Python syntax upgrades with pyupgrade
 - Continuous integration with GitHub Actions
 - Documentation with Sphinx & MyST using the furo theme
 - Automated documentation deployment to Read the Docs and GitHub Pages
 - Automated uploads to PyPI and TestPyPI
 - Automated release notes with Release Drafter
 - Automated dependency updates with Dependabot
-- Code formatting with Black and Prettier
-- Import sorting with isort
 - Testing with pytest
 - Code coverage with Coverage.py
 - Coverage reporting with Codecov
 - Static type-checking with mypy
 - Runtime type-checking with Typeguard
-- Automated Python syntax upgrades with pyupgrade
 - Security audit with Bandit and Safety
 - Check documentation examples with xdoctest
 - Generate API documentation with autodoc and napoleon